-At her funeral, dignitaries from across the state came to honor a woman they may not always have agreed with but always respected.
-No matter their politics, nobody could deny Modjeska's integn April 25, 1995, Modjeska Monteith Simkins' portrait was unveiled at the South Carolina State House.
-In my capacity as executive director of the NAACP at that time, I delivered a tribute to Ms. Simkins on that occasion.
+At her funeral, dignitaries from across the state came to honor a woman they may not always have agreed with but respected.
+No matter their politics, nobody could deny Modjeska's integrity and lifelong dedication to South Carolina's most vulnerable citizens.